Our family was made through foster adoption, I think about my children’s biological moms often.

 I don’t see them, but I pray for them.
 I cry for them.
 I look at their online profiles and want to plead with them to stop what they’re doing and run towards happiness.

-These women–these broken women, these young women–these other women.
+These women–these hurting women, these young women–these other women.
 Women who chose life and then couldn’t find a way to choose their kids over their demons.
 Women whose arms are empty while mine are full.

 They carried these babies, and I am eternally grateful for that.